Eggborough

-Eggborough is a village and civil parish, in the Selby District of North Yorkshire, England, close to the county borders with South Yorkshire, West Yorkshire and the East Riding effectively making it the meeting point for all sides of Yorkshire.
+Eggborough is a village and civil parish in North Yorkshire, England, close to the county borders with South Yorkshire, West Yorkshire and the East Riding.

-The village is situated at the intersection of the A19 and the A645, approximately 7 mi east of Pontefract and 7 mi south-west of Selby.
-It is also located close to the M62.
-Primary age children attend Whitley and Eggborough Primary School which lies in Learning Lane on the other side of the M62.
+The village is situated at the junction of the A19 and the A645, approximately 7 mi east of Pontefract and 7 mi south-west of Selby.
+It is also close to the M62.

 History

-Eggborough (as well as High and Low Eggborough) is mentioned in the Domesday Book of 1086 and was formerly in the Wapentake of Osgoldcross.
-The name derives from Ecga's Burh; a fortification which belonged to a person named Ecga.
-It was historically part of the West Riding of Yorkshire until 1974.
+Eggborough (as well as High and Low Eggborough) is mentioned in Domesday Book of 1086 and was formerly in the Wapentake of Osgoldcross.
+The name derives from Ecga's Burh, a fortification belonging to a person named Ecga.

+Eggborough was part of the West Riding of Yorkshire until 1 April 1974, when it became part of the Selby District of North Yorkshire.
+On 1 April 2023 Selby District was abolished and Eggborough became part of the new North Yorkshire unitary authority area.

-There is a pub in the village; the Horse and Jockey.
-There is also a sports and leisure complex based in the grounds of the nearby Eggborough Power Station.
-The sports and leisure complex offers a nine-hole golf course, two miniature football pitches, two full-size football pitches, a bowling green, a children's play area, a miniature railway, a licensed bar, snooker, pool, a green room and a concert hall.
+There is a pub in the village, the Horse and Jockey.
+There is a cricket club, which was formed in 1902 just up from the Horse & Jockey and is the home of Whitley Bridge Cricket Club.
+There is also a sports and leisure complex in the grounds of the nearby Eggborough Power Station.
+The complex offers a nine-hole golf course, two miniature football pitches, two full-size football pitches, a bowling green, a children's play area, a miniature railway, a licensed bar, snooker, pool, a green room and a concert hall.

-The centre of the village used to be the location of a Bowman's Flour Mill, but this ceased production in 2016.
+The centre of the village used to be the location of a Bowman's Flour Mill, but it ceased production in 2016.

 Close to Eggborough is the site of French-owned Saint-Gobain Glass, Europe's leading producer of float (flat) glass.
 The plant, which opened in 1998, employs over 170 people and produces 200000 tonne of flat glass per year.

-The large village hall on Selby Road is well used by residents and it is a shared facility with the residents of Whitley Bridge who have no village hall of their own.
+The large village hall on Selby Road is well used and is shared with the residents of Whitley Bridge, which has no village hall of its own.
 Other activities take place at the Methodist Hall and the Westfield Centre.
-Although the village is situated within the boundaries of North Yorkshire, the postal address for Eggborough is "Eggborough, Near Goole, East Yorkshire".
-It has a DN (Doncaster, South Yorkshire) postcode and the STD telephone code is 01977 (Pontefract, West Yorkshire).

-The village also has its own football team called Eggborough Eagles, which is based at the Eggborough Sports and Leisure Complex.
-The Eggborough Eagles was founded in 2011 by Chairman James Lancaster, Secretary Michael Corr and Manager Michael Shaughnessy.
-They came 4th in their first ever season recognised in the Selby and District Invitational League.
+The village also has its own football team, Eggborough Eagles, which is based at the Eggborough Sports and Leisure Complex.
+The Eggborough Eagles were founded in 2011 by Chairman James Lancaster, Secretary Michael Corr and Manager Michael Shaughnessy.
+They came fourth in their first-ever season recognised in the Selby and District Invitational League.